Reporting a stray dog

 What to do if you find a stray dog

 Follow this advice to help reunite pets with their owners.

 - If the dog is wearing a collar and tag, please attempt to contact the dog’s owner yourself.

-- Contact our Animal Control team on 01206 282581 (Monday to Friday, 9am to 5pm) and let them know that you have found a dog.
-A member of the team will then arrange to come and collect the dog from you.
+- Contact our Animal Control team on 01206 282581 (Monday to Friday, 9am to 3pm) A member of the team will then contact you to arrange collection of the dog.

 - During busy periods, it can take us some time to collect the dog.
 While you are waiting, try walking the dog around the area that it was found in case the owner is already looking for them.